Navid200/xDrip/docs/Updates.md

 ## Update xDrip

 You will need to update xDrip manually.
 There is an automatic check for updates that is explained below, which informs you that an update is available.
 But, there is no automatic update.
 How you can verify a successful update is also explained below.
+You should always update xDrip to the latest stable release.

 **Releases**
 The Releases section of the repository page on a mobile and a desktop is shown below.